 One of their most well-known treats is their nonalcoholic Bourbon Coke Float.
 Faced with slumping sales one weekend, Godby and Vahey retreated to a local bar when inspiration came in the form of the classic cocktail.
 Says Vahey, “Everyone orders a bourbon and Coke, so that was our mindset.
 We wanted to create an All-American, modern classic.
-Plus I went to college in the South, and Coca-Cola is in my blood."
+Plus I went to college in the South, and

 Not surprisingly, the float was instantly a hit with customers.
 According to Godby and Vahey, “It's fun, and no one had seen it before.
 It seems like something you've had before, an adult ice cream treat is kind of neat.
 It's geared toward adults."

 Vahey adds, “It had to be Classic Coke, and we even serve it with the bottle."

 The Bourbon Coke Float features an ice cream with an intriguing name, “Secret Breakfast" which also encapsulates the philosophy of the shop.
 The combination of bourbon ice cream and crunchy corn flake cookies is both fun and sophisticated.
 It's also by far the shop's most popular ice cream flavor.